This information is found at access-board.gov

 Headroom clearance of at least 80” high is required along all circulation paths (except at doors and doorways where a 78” minimum clearance is permitted to accommodate door stops and closers).

-Fixed barriers, such as guardrails, are required where the vertical clearance is less than 80” such as at open stairways and along sloped or curved walls.
-Barriers must have leading edges no higher than 27” so that they are within cane sweep.
+Fixed barriers, such as cane rails, are required where the vertical clearance is less than 80” such as at open stairways and along sloped or curved walls.
+Cane Rails must have leading edges no higher than 27” so that they are within cane sweep.
 Fixed planters, benches, and other elements can be used instead of guardrails.

 Barriers at Circulation Areas with Reduced Vertical Clearance